Rupamghosh1144/Rupamghosh1144/README.md

 - 👋 Hi, I’m Rupam Ghosh😏
-- 👀 I’m interested in Web Devolopment and Data Science🙂
+- 👀 Interested in Web Devolopment and Data Science🙂
 - 📫 How to reach me ....gmail-ghoshrupam1144@gmail.com📧
 - 👉